Content Strategist, Qwilr

-Being able to complete placements whilst you’re studying meant I was able to find out what I enjoyed and most importantly, didn’t enjoy before I had even graduated.
+Being able to complete placements whilst you’re studying meant I was able to find out what I enjoyed and most importantly, didn’t enjoy, before I had even graduated.

 Starting her professional journey

 Janine is a Content Strategist at growing tech startup Qwilr.
-On any day, she could be interviewing customers, looking into data to understand their behaviour, producing blog posts or landing pages, structuring email sequences or writing in-app copy.
+On any day, she could be interviewing customers, looking into data to understand consumer behaviour, producing blog posts or landing pages, structuring email sequences or writing in-app copy.

 What is a content strategist?